 Eye condition diagnosis

-All four mentioned common eye conditions are easily diagnosed with a routine eye test and assessment from a qualified optometrist or optician who can prescribe contact lenses and glasses to correct your vision issues.
+All four mentioned common eye conditions are easily diagnosed with a routine eye test and assessment from a qualified eye care professional who can prescribe contact lenses and glasses to correct your vision issues.
 If you believe your eyesight has changed, are overdue for a check-up, or think a new type of contact lens will help improve your vision, please book a free eye test.